-- $oxed{4}$ Repeat steps 2 and 3 for each setting you want to change, and then touch OK. - In the message asking if the settings are OK, touch CONFIRM.
+- Touch the Up arrow or the Down arrow to change the value in the box. illustrative Pressing and holding an arrow button will continue to increase or decrease the value. - (4) Repeat steps 2 and 3 for each setting you want to change, and then press OK. - In the message asking if the settings are OK, touch CONFIRM.